leighanne77/SimpleAPISpicyRecipeGenerator/readme.md

 The Spicy, Gluten/Dairy-Free Recipe Finder

 Powered by Spoonacular

-A Python application that fetches and filters recipes using the Spoonacular API specifically geared to retrieve spicier meals - no gluten or dairy, pork, or red meat.
+A flask application that fetches and filters main menu recipes using the Spoonacular API, specifically geared to retrieve spicier meals - with no gluten or dairy, nor pork or red meat.
+This app does not produce: side dish recipes, salads, soups, or beverages.

 1. **Set Up: Get a Spoonacular API Key**
    - Sign up at [spoonacular.com](https://spoonacular.com)